-It is gratifying, however, that when the central bank announced the recent RRR rate cut on October 23, 2015, it also announced that it would "no longer set a deposit rate float ceiling for commercial banks and rural cooperative financial institutions".
-The central bank also said that the current asset side of financial institutions has been fully turned over to market-oriented pricing, with market-oriented pricing on the liability side reaching more than 90%.
+It is gratifying, however, that the central bank announced an interest rate cut on October 23, 2015, and declared that "for commercial banks and rural cooperative financial institutions there would no longer be a upper limit to floating interest rates on deposits".
+The central bank also said that the current asset side of financial institutions has been fully opened to market-oriented pricing, and the extent of market-oriented pricing on the liability side has reached more than 90%.
 The PBOC retained its benchmark interest rate of 1.5 times the upper management limit for deposits (including one-year deposits) and from this, it said, "the liberalization of interest rate controls is only one step away".